covcom/205CDE/03 Introduction to HTML5/README.md

 - `th` for a header cell.
 Inside the `tr` element corresponding to the header row (usually the topmost row), each column heading is given using this element.
 - `td` for a table data cell, i.e. regular table cell.

-> A summary of all HTML table tags can be found [here](http://www.w3schools.com/html/html_tables.asp).
+> A summary of all HTML table tags can be found on [w3schools.com](http://www.w3schools.com/html/html_tables.asp).

 ### Test your understanding